-In terms of the outreach procedures to identify and serve people with disabilities who are minority, such procedures do not apply to Puerto Rico.
-The Island is considered a Hispanic or Latino country, with a population of 3,337,177 (Source: U.S. Census Bureau, Census Estimate for 2017).
-Out of this total, 99.03% is of Hispanic or Latino origin.
-Therefore, the PRVRA considers that there is no need to implement any type of procedure to identify persons with disabilities who are minority.
+As for the outreach procedure to identify and serve persons with disabilities that are a minority, they do not apply to Puerto Rico.
+The Island is considered a Hispanic or Latino country, with a population of 3, 337,177 (Source: US Census Bureau, Census Estimated for 2017).
+Of this total, 99.03% is of Hispanic or Latino origin.
+Therefore, the VRA considers that it does not have the need to implement any type of procedure to identify persons with disabilities that are a minority.

-The PRVRA has community liaison units, attached to the centers of VR counseling services (CVRCS), operating in the six (6) regions of the agency.
-These units have a staff that maintains contact with various referral sources such as: schools, hospitals, institutions specialized in the provision of services to the population with disabilities, and public/private agencies.
-Such staff participates in activities (orientations on VR services, job fairs, among others) for the purpose of expanding the dissemination of information on services and increasing the inclusion of persons with the most significant disabilities.
+The VRA has Community Liaison Units, attached to the Vocational Rehabilitation Counseling Service Centers, operating in the six (6) regions.
+These units have a staff that maintains contact with various sources of referral such as: schools, hospitals, institutions specialized in providing services to the population with disabilities, and public / private agencies.
+These personnel participate in activities (guidance on vocational rehabilitation services, job fairs, among others) with the purpose of expanding the dissemination of services and increasing the inclusion of people with more significant disabilities.